-Bosnian Serb nationalist leader Milorad Dodik (pictured above) has won his community’s seat on Bosnia-Herzegovina’s three-person presidency.
+Bosnian Serb nationalist leader Milorad Dodik has won his community’s seat on Bosnia-Herzegovina’s three-person presidency.
 Mr Dodik, who has close links with Russia, has advocated independence for the Republika Srpksa, saying Bosnia has failed Serbs in the country.
 Mr Dodik, who has led Republika Srpska since 2006, defeated the incumbent Bosnian Serb member of the three-member presidency, centre-right politician Mladen Ivanic.

 The main Bosnian Muslim party, the SDA, said its candidate Sefik Dzaferovic would be the Muslim representative, while Croat voters returned social democrat Zelijko Komsic to their presidential seat.